smallo-lang/Beth/README.md

 The loader is supposed to

 1. Read input file(s);
-2. Clean the code of redundant data (e.g. empty lines);
+2. Clean the code of redundant data (e.g. empty lines, comments, whitespace);
 3. Pass it onto the [preprocessor](preprocessor).

-> Loader must also check for duplicated labels and raise syntax error in case
-> duplicates have been detected.

 ### <a name="preprocessor"></a> Preprocessor